splunk/splunk-connect-for-snmp/docs/bestpractices.md

 ```

 ### Installing Splunk Connect for SNMP on Linux RedHat
-Installation of RedHat may blocking ports required by microk8s.
+Installation of RedHat may be blocking ports required by microk8s.
 Installing microk8s on RedHat
-required to check if firewall is not blocking any of [required microk8s ports](https://microk8s.io/docs/ports).
+required checking if the firewall is not blocking any of [required microk8s ports](https://microk8s.io/docs/ports).

 ## Issues